microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Debugging Regressions

-When a significant regression in the build-to-build performance occurs, the CI/CD workflow will create an issue to track it and include instructions on how to further investigate the regression.
+When a [statistically significant](https://en.wikipedia.org/wiki/Statistical_significance) regression in the build-to-build performance occurs, the CI/CD workflow will create an issue to track it and include instructions on how to further investigate the regression.
 A developer can then schedule an on-demand run of the workflow along with CPU profiling and then download the resulting traces as artifacts.
 The developer can then analyze the traces and investigate the regression further.

 ## Test Scripts